MDS and MPS

 FAB classification — Patients with MDS have been classified into subgroups based, in part, upon the percentage of bone marrow (BM) blasts, according to a 1982 French, American, and British (FAB) consensus conference (show table 1) [4]:

-• Chronic myelomonocytic leukemia (CMML) — up to 20 percent BM blasts plus peripheral blood monocyte count >1000/microL.
-CMML has been divided into two subtypes: patients with a white blood cell count (WBC) less than or equal to12,000/microL who are considered to have MDS, and the proliferative-type CMML with a WBC >12,000/microL, who are considered to have a chronic myeloproliferative disorder [5].
+- Chronic myelomonocytic leukemia (CMML) — up to 20 percent BM blasts plus peripheral blood monocyte count >1000/microL.
+CMML has been divided into two subtypes: patients with a white blood cell count (WBC) 12,000/microL who are considered to have MDS, and the proliferative-type CMML with a WBC >12,000/microL, who are considered to have a chronic myeloproliferative disorder [5].
 Based on retrospective data, a separate prognostic scoring system for CMML has been proposed [6].
 Unlike the other categories of MDS, an absolute lymphocyte count >2,500/microL was found to be an adverse prognostic factor in CMML [6,7].

 Using the FAB classification system and a meta-analysis of a large number of available studies, patients with RAEB and RAEB-T were shown to have relatively poor prognoses, with median survivals ranging from 5 to 12 months (show table 2).
 In contrast, those with RA and RARS had median survivals of approximately three to six years.